mui/mui-x/docs/data/data-grid/clipboard/clipboard.md

 :::warning
-To make sure the copied cells are formatted correctly and can be parsed, it's recommended to set the `ignoreValueFormatterDuringExport` prop to `true`.
+To make sure the copied cells are formatted correctly and can be parsed, it is recommended to set the `ignoreValueFormatterDuringExport` prop to `true`.
 During clipboard copy operation, the raw cell values will be copied instead of the formatted values, so that the values can be parsed correctly during the paste operation.